“Standing exactly on the North Pole, which direction would the compass point?”

-Geophysicists believe Earth’s magnetic fields presence is because of what’s inside Earth.
+Geophysicists believe Earth’s magnetic field presence is because of what’s inside Earth.

 The Earth consists of a solid iron core.
 Surrounding the iron core is an ocean of hot, liquid metal.
-The liquid metal that flows in Earth’s core creates electrical currents, which in turn creates our magnetic field.
+The liquid metal that flows in Earth’s core creates electrical currents, which in turn create our magnetic field.

 Unlike a solid fridge magnet, the liquid metal surrounding the inner core moves freely.
 This explains why the magnetic pole can migrate.